☀️ Our summer crates are HERE! Get ready to explore insects and marine life this season! ☀️

 Author: Elizabeth, Team Knowledge Crates

-Elizabeth is a former public school teacher turned homeschool mom.
+Elizabeth is a former public school teacher turned homeschool mom with a Master's of Science in education.
 She's been homeschooling for six years with her kiddos who are currently in kindergarten and third grade.
 At Knowledge Crates, Elizabeth develops the elementary unit studies and test-runs activities with her kids.

 Products Featured In This Blog